Fortanix Data Security Manager with Microsoft SQL Server TDE Integration - Backup & Restore

 This article describes the step-by-step procedure to backup and restore the Microsoft SQL server Transparent Data Encryption (TDE) enabled database, which is protected by Fortanix-Data-Security-Manager (DSM).

-To perform the restoration, the target database MSSQL server must point to the same asymmetric key, which was previously created on the source database MSSQL server.
+To perform the restoration, the target database MSSQL Server must point to the same asymmetric key, which was previously created on the source database MSSQL Server.

 ERROR_DIALOG_BOX.png

-Figure 1: Error dialog Box
+Figure 1: Error dialog box

 NOTE

-Ensure that you have performed the steps from Data Security Manager with Microsoft SQL TDE Integration – Before You Begin.
+Ensure that you have performed the steps from the Data Security Manager with Microsoft SQL TDE Integration – Before You Begin.

 2.0 Backing Up the Data from Source